SeanLuis/eip-draft/README.md

 | **Rate Limiting** | 5 blocks | ~1 minute (12s avg block time) | ✅ DoS protection |
 | **Gas Optimization** | 50 token max | 30M gas block limit consideration | ✅ Network compliant |

 **Security Documentation:** We've documented our security approach thoroughly.
-Check out the [Security Validation Report](./assets/erc-7893/security-validation-report.md) for detailed parameter validation and the [Fork Testing Guide](./assets/erc-7893/fork-testing-guide.md) for mainnet validation instructions.
+Check out the [Security Validation Report](./assets/erc-7893/docs/security-validation-report.md) for detailed parameter validation and the [Fork Testing Guide](./assets/erc-7893/docs/fork-testing-guide.md) for mainnet validation instructions.

 **Test Coverage:** Our test suite includes 23 tests total—13 for core ERC functionality and 10 focused on security features.
 Every security-critical code path is tested.

+**Testing Approach:** The `MaliciousOracle.sol` and `MockMultiOracle.sol` contracts simulate attack scenarios and consensus mechanisms for testing purposes.
+They do not connect to real oracle networks but provide comprehensive coverage of potential attack vectors and edge cases that protocols implementing this ERC should be prepared to handle.

 ## Copyright